EECS150/project_skeleton_fa21/spec/checkpoint1.md

 The second part will require significantly more time and effort than the first one.
 As such, completing the block diagram in time for the design review is crucial to your success in this project.

-### Checkpoint 1: Block Diagram
+### Checkpoint 0: Block Diagram
-The first checkpoint requires a detailed block diagram of your datapath.
+This checkpoint requires a detailed block diagram of your datapath.
 The diagram should have a greater level of detail than a high level RISC datapath diagram.
 You may complete this electronically or by hand.

 If working by hand, we recommend working in pencil and combining several sheets of paper for a larger workspace.
 If doing it electronically, you can use Inkscape, Google Drawings, draw.io or any program you want.